 NOTE: You’ll have to do this for each media folder.

 3. Navigate to the IP address of your Synology NAS and port 8096 to launch Emby.

 1. Select your preferred language and proceed.

 3. Select your Content Type, then add folders for each content type (where we gave permission earlier).

 4. Select your Metadata language.

 6. Accept the Terms of Service, then Finish!
 You will be able to login using the username and password you defined, and your media library will start to sync!

-As always, thank you for reading the tutorial.
-If you have any questions, please leave them in the comments!
+As always, thank you for checking out the tutorial on how to set up Emby on a Synology NAS.
+If you have any questions on how to set up Emby on a Synology NAS, please leave them in the comments!